leivince/debug/README.md

-commit with signed key 2y
+This is final signed Key